ZeltNamizake/zeltnamizake/README.md

-# Driyasz (ZeltNamizake)
+# Driyas (ZeltNamizake)
-Hi, I'm Driyasz, I'm a script developer whose aim is to do software development
+Hi, I'm Driyas, I'm a script developer whose aim is to do software development
 <div align="center">

 ## 🔥Language-Framework-Tools⚙